vpelss/Forever_Passwords/README.md

 - Please click Clear/Reset after you have pasted your password.
 This clears your secret and the clipboard.

 eg:
-- alias: b
+- alias: a
 - secret: b
-- always produces password: mpAPU4llpCaZTh6QYAkgr/C06NI=
+- always produces password: bAWWuKxgkZEYGpBRfVHAtIbyN5k=
 - (never use a simple secret as per this example)

 # Recommendations